 The fact is that more people under 34 years of age die in automobile collisions than by any other means.
 The insurance industry pours a tremendous amount of money and time into fighting the claims arising out automobile collisions.
 They extensively train every one of their adjusters how to try to get you to settle for the least amount possible.

-Your legal team will also need to speak with witnesses as soon as possible.
-Our personal injury attorneys will try to obtain recordings when possible.
+A good car accident lawyer will also want to contact any witnesses as soon as possible.
 It is not uncommon for people to not only forget details about the crash, but sometimes they'll also forget speaking with anyone until we let them listen to their own recording.

 If you suspect that you were injured during the car accident, seek medical attention as soon as possible.
 After this level of trauma, the body often goes into shock and releases endorphins which will mask the pain of an injury.
 You may notice that your fingers are shaking a little and your heart rate is elevated due to this fight or flight reaction.

-Serious neck, back, shoulder or knee injuries which will require surgical intervention may only present with stiffness, a burning sensation, or a headache the day of the crash.
+Serious neck, back, shoulder, or knee injuries that will require surgical intervention may only present with stiffness, a burning sensation, or a headache on the day of the crash.
 Let your doctor know about all your symptoms and that you may be in shock.
 He or she will know what to do.

 In addition, if you delay in treatment will lead the insurance company and their attorneys to argue that it was not the collision that caused your injury.